geevi/geevi.github.io_bk/_posts/2014-12-22-approximation-limits.md

 ---
 layout: page
-title: "Approximation and its Limits : Layman's Introduction to Probabilistically Checkable Proofs and Hardness of Approximation"
+title: "Approximation and its Limits : An Introduction to Probabilistically Checkable Proofs and Hardness of Approximation"
 categories: puzzles
 mathjax: enable
 published: true